isabella232/nok-nok-labs-fido-auth-tree-node/README.md

 These are the Node Configuration Properties:

+- **Node Name:** name you choose for the node, e.g., NNL Token Validator Node
-- **Authorization Cookie Name:** name of the authentication cookie which contains the JWT received from NNL Auth Server.
+- **Authorization Cookie Name:** name of the authentication cookie which contains the JWT received from NNL Auth Server, e.g., Authorization
-- **AM Endpoint:** URI to the AM endpoint of the hosted AM server.
+- **AM Endpoint:** URI to the AM endpoint of the hosted AM server, e.g., https://{{hostname}}/openam
-- **Login Page Endpoint:** URI to the tutorial webapp login page hosted on the server.
+- **Login Page Endpoint:** URI to the tutorial webapp login page hosted on the server, e.g., https://{{hostname}}/gwtutorial

 Update the hostname in the settings to match your installation:

 <img src="./images/node_configuration.png" width=30%>

 ## Registration Flow
-Before being able to use FIDO, you need to register a credential.
-Navigate to http://{{am-server-domain-and-port}}/gwtutorial in a WebAuthn capable browser.
+Before being able to use FIDO, you need to register a FIDO credential.
+Navigate to https://{{am-server-domain-and-port}}/gwtutorial in a WebAuthn capable browser.
+Also, make sure you also create the same user in the Access Manager identity store.

-**1.** Login using any choosen user, e.g., "demo", and hardcoded password "noknok".
+**1.** Login using a username defined in your Access Manager identity store, e.g., "demo", and hardcoded password "noknok".

 <img src="./images/signinpage.png" width=50%>